 It’s another back to back blog.
 Having just come away with a confirmed diagnosis for autism means I must now accept the diagnosis and live my life with a new thinking around my symptoms.
 It’s taken 9 years since the original cerebral palsy diagnosis for me to work everything out.

 I suppose in a way I’m lucky, because my autism symptoms are mild.
-Over the years I have taught myself to adapt into my life, but it’s something I need to continue to do.
+Over the years I have taught myself to adapt and it’s something I need to continue to do.
 When it comes to anxiety, new unfamiliar situations are difficult.

-You couldn’t make this situation up.
-Although it’s easier knowing I have autism versus not knowing, it doesn’t stop me living with anxiety and having to deal with autism symptoms.
+Although it’s easier knowing I have autism versus not knowing, it doesn’t stop me living with anxiety, or having to deal with autism symptoms.